LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 All previous studies for LIFE described the interferometer using a mathematical framework known as a beam combination transfer matrix as proposed by Guyon et al. 2013.
 Hansen et al. 2023 used a Monte Carlo simulation to model reflectance and phase shift errors for a 5-input kernel nulling beam combiner.
 Lay 2004 provided an analytical framework using a second order approximation initially developed for the Terrestrial Planet Finder Interferometer, which was applied to the setup of LIFE by Dannert et al. 2024.
 In parallel this framework was applied by Laugier t al. 2023 on the ground-based VLTI-NOTT instrument.
 Dannert et al. 2024 proposed the 'numerical method', a matrix-based framework in combination with a Monte Carlo simulation.

 The measured number of photons at the output of an interferometer at a wavelength bin is an integral including the width of that bin, the sky brightness distribution and the instrument response.
 If needed, information on the two polarisation states can be passed on via a two component vector.
 The instrument response depends on the architecture of the k-input j-output interferometer which is represented by a $j \times k$ beam combination transfer matrix.
 It is key for interferometry to represent the incoming signals at the inputs as a vector of complex amplitudes.
 After multiplication with M, one obtains the outputs for each channel j, whose square modulus represents the instrument response $R_j$.
 Different combinations of output channels can be summed or subtracted to build differential maps.
 The photon rate can be written as a function of the amplitudes, phase shifts, polarisation angles and collector positions.
-The effect of instrumental perturbations on the photon rate $\delta N_j$ can then by described by perturbing the arguments of function $f_j$ via $\delta A_k, \delta \Phi_jk, \delta \theta_k, \detla x_k, \delta y_k$.
+The effect of instrumental perturbations on the photon rate $\delta N_j$ can then by described by perturbing the arguments of function $f_j$ via $\delta A_k, \delta \Phi_jk, \delta \theta_k, \delta x_k, \delta y_k$.

 The numerical simulation of Huber et al. 2024 takes the following steps: Each instrument perturbation term is represented by a random time series generated based on a specific power spectrum.
 Based on these inputs, the perturbed instrument response is calculated.
 This is multiplied with the true signal so the photon rate per bin can be calculated.
 This is repeated for every timestep, so the result is a 'heatmap' showing the intensity at each wavelength for each point in time.